Ajax vs Juventus: Serie A leaders tougher for Ajax than Real Madrid & everything depends on Cristiano Ronaldo, says Ruud Krol | Goal.com

 Krol went on to add that he is not surprised by Ajax's success this season.

-As with years past, the Dutch team is built around young, up-and-coming talent with Frenkie de Jong and Matthijs de Ligt considered two of the most promising players in world football.
+As with years past, the Dutch team are built around young, up-and-coming talent with Frenkie de Jong and Matthijs de Ligt considered two of the most promising players in world football.

-Add in star players like Dusan Tadic and Hakim Ziyech and Ajax have a team capable of going toe-to-toe with even the Real Madrid's and Juventus's of the world.
+Add in star players like Dusan Tadic and Hakim Ziyech, and Ajax have a team capable of going toe-to-toe with even the Real Madrids and Juves of the world.

 "Surprised?
 No. I saw the style of play that this team produces, and especially in the two games against Real, I must admit that it's good," Krol said.